 According to the local IT engineer, the PXE and multicast options were configured on the distribution point.
 The boot images (both x64 and x32) were updated to the local distribution point server.
 The SCCM OSD error code 0xc0000098 appeared on the PXE client even before the task sequence was loaded.

-I then created the SCCM task sequence and deployed it (made available to media and PXE).
+I then created the SCCM task sequence and deployed it (making it available to the media and PXE).
 When I PXE booted the client and pressed F12 for network boot, I encountered the error 0xc0000098.
 I also tried to set my DHCP option 66 to the IP address of the SCCM server and option 67 to smsboot\x64\pxeboot.com, but I still received the same error.

-You PC/Device needs to be repaired
+Your PC/Device needs to be repaired

 The Windows Boot Configuration Data (BCD) file from the PXE server does not contain a valid operating system entry.
 Ensure that the server has boot images installed for this architecture.

 You’ll need to use recovery tools.
 If you don’t have any installation media (like a disc or USB device), contact your PC administrator or PC/Device manufacturer.